anulav2/hid-sp18-513/tutorial/ssh-port-forwarding.md

 	vi /etc/ssh/sshd_config

-and look for ## AllowTcpForwarding and change them to Yes.
+and look and change the following :
+## AllowTcpForwarding = Yes

-In addition, if you are going to use remote port forwarding (discussed later in this tutorial),
+## GatewayPorts = Yes (set this only if you are going to use remote port forwarding (discussed later in this tutorial))

-you also have to set ## GatewayPorts to Yes.

 Then, you need to restart the server for the change to take effect.

 ## How to Restart the Server
 If you are on :

-* Linux, depending upon the init system used by your distribution, run:
+* Linux, depending upon the init system used by your distribution, run :

 	  sudo systemctl restart sshd
 	  sudo service sshd restart

  Note that depending on your distribution, you may have to change the service to ssh instead of sshd.

-* Mac, you can restart the server using:
+* Mac, you can restart the server using :

     sudo launchctl unload /System/Library/LaunchDaemons/ssh.plist
     sudo launchctl load -w /System/Library/LaunchDaemons/ssh.plist

 * Windows and want to set up a SSH server, have a look at MSYS2 or Cygwin.

+## Types of Port Forwarding
+There are three types of SSH Port forwarding :

+## Local Port Forwarding
+Local port forwarding lets you connect from your local computer to another server.
+It allows you to forward traffic on a port of your local computer to the SSH server, which is forwarded to a destination server.
+To use local port forwarding, you need to know your destination server, and two port numbers.

+Example 1:

+		ssh -L 8080:www.cloudcomputing.org:80 <host>

+Where <host> should be replaced by the name of your laptop.
+The -L option specifies local port forwarding.
+For the duration of the SSH session, pointing your browser at http://localhost:8080/ would send you to http://cloudcomputing.org

+Example 2:
+This example opens a connection to the www.cloudcomputing.com jump server, and forwards any connection to port 80 on the local machine to port 80 on intra.example.com.

+		ssh -L 80:intra.example.com:80 www.cloudcomputing.com

+Example 3:
+By default, anyone (even on different machines) can connect to the specified port on the SSH client machine.
+However, this can be restricted to programs on the same host by supplying a bind address:

+		ssh -L 127.0.0.1:80:intra.example.com:80 www.cloudcomputing.com

+Example 4:

+		ssh -L 8080:www.Cloudcomputing.com:80 -L 12345:cloud.com:80 <host>

+This would forward two connections, one to www.cloudcomputing.com, the other to www.cloudubuntu.com.
+Pointing your browser at http://localhost:8080/ would download pages from www.cloudcomputing.com, and pointing your browser to http://localhost:12345/ would download pages from www.cloud.com.

+Example 5:
+The destination server can even be the same as the SSH server.

+		ssh -L 5900:localhost:5900 <host>

+The LocalForward option in the OpenSSH client configuration file can be used to configure forwarding without having to specify it on command line.